 Closer to home, our students learn how their education is connected to the education of others.
 Through a longstanding partnership with neighboring public high school University Heights and a progressive yeshiva SAR Academy, Upper School students befriend and collaborate with peers whose educational experiences differ from their own.
 Collectively, students at the three schools work on community service projects and host discussions on issues like gun violence and race relations, establishing common ground.

 We live as part of a community, and we recognize the responsibility each of us has to the whole.
 Our academic program is infused with the ideals of collaboration and care for others, rooted in mutual understanding and the promise of genuine relationships.

 Each student’s experience at ECFS is unique, distinguished in part by the classes they take, the extracurricular activities they pursue, and the teachers and peers they encounter.
 All of our students, however, are unified by their membership in our school’s community, which encourages them to help each other in their growth as much as it encourages them to engage with communities farther afield.
 A single year offers countless opportunities to interact with other students.
-Take a look at what one fourth grader might do.
+Take a look at what one 4th Grader might do.

 In their Social Studies unit on immigration at Ethical Culture, 4th Graders might partner with KIND, an organization that serves to protect children who enter the U.S. immigration system, to create audio books, city guides, and study materials that help immigrant families prepare for the civics questions on the citizenship test.

 Or they might bond with their classmates while “roughing it” in the outdoors.
 As part of their study of colonial life, 4th Graders at Fieldston Lower spend an afternoon living as the pilgrims did, building a temporary settlement in the Ward Pound Ridge Reservation.
 Students gather food, construct a shelter, and map out the area, teaming up to ensure the sustainability of their mini-colony.